gdgpescara/filch/firebase_command_line_scripts/README.md

 ### Prerequisites
 - Ensure you have `node` and `npm` installed on your system.
 - Download and copy the `data` directory to the root of your project.
+- Service account key file for Firebase Admin SDK.
+You can download this file from the Firebase Console.

 ### Data Directory Structure